 Table of Contents

-UCF sponsors the Excellence in Faculty Academic Advising awards to recognize the outstanding efforts of UCF’s faculty advisors in retaining undergraduate students, improving communication of information to peers and students, and helping undergraduate students realize their potential.
-Up to two university-level Excellence in Faculty Academic Advising awards may be given each academic year.
-Each academic college may submit materials for up to two candidates for consideration.Back to Top
+UCF sponsors the In-Unit Excellence in Faculty Academic Advising awards to recognize the outstanding efforts of UCF’s faculty advisors in retaining undergraduate students, improving communication of information to peers and students, and helping undergraduate students realize their potential.
+One university-level Excellence in Faculty Academic Advising award may be given each academic year.

-- Employees who have received an Excellence in Faculty Academic Advising award in the past three academic years in the category for which they are applying are not eligible for this award.
+- In-unit employees who have received an Excellence in Faculty Academic Advising award in the past three academic years are not eligible to apply for this award.

 The criteria for evaluating applicants’ files shall include three major categories: